Freshly/stenotype/README.md

 #### config.graceful_error_handling

 This flag if set to `true` is going to suppress all `StandardError`'s raised within a gem.
 Raises the error to the caller if set to `false`

+#### config.explicit_client_initialization

+Allows to enable/disable explicitly setup the adapter.
+For example client and topic for google cloud.

 #### config.uuid_generator